 Since the beginning of 2018, several berth development projects are being planned (e.g. establishment of facilities for the loading and unloading of cars).
 For that purpose, the project duration was extended until 2024.
 The basis for these berth development projects are needs assessments and feasibility studies for targeted measures designed to improve the public berths along the Austrian Danube.

-The planning acitvities for the upgrading of a public dry cargo berth in Linz ("Linz-Mitte") have already started and refer to the results of the feasibility study for the upgrading of existing berths in Linz and Vienna.
-The prioritisation of measures is conducted in cooperation with the BMVIT; the construction plans for all measures are approved by the BMVIT on a yearly basis.
+All structural planning refer to the results of the feasibility study for the upgrading of existing berths in Linz and Vienna.
+The prioritisation of measures is conducted in cooperation with the BMK (former BMVIT); the construction plans for all measures are approved by the BMK on a yearly basis.

 The project makes a substantial contribution to the implementation of measure 07.
 Increase the quality of berthing places and (tow)paths along the riverbanks of the Action Programme for the Danube 2022.